Inflammation and Autoimmunity

 Psoriasis

-Biocytogen provides an imiquimod-induced psoriasis model to support drug discovery efforts.
-Notably, we have developed a series of target humanized mice, such as the B-hIL17A mice, in which the human IL-17A gene replaces the mouse IL-17A gene.
-This genetically humanized psoriasis model provides a robust platform for convenient and effective therapeutic testing.
+Biocytogen provides a well-established imiquimod-induced psoriasis model to support psoriasis drug discovery and preclinical efficacy studies.
+To enhance translational relevance, we have developed a series of target humanized mouse models, such as the B-hIL17A mice, in which the human IL-17A gene replaces the endogenous mouse gene.
+This genetically humanized psoriasis model offers a reliable and effective platform for evaluating IL-17A–targeting therapies and other psoriasis treatments.

 on this page